ducalex/retro-go/README.md

 - `RG_TOOL_PORT` represents --port

 ## Changing the launcher's images
 All images used by the launcher (headers, logos) are located in `launcher/images`.
-If you edit them you must run the `launcher/gen_images.py` script to regenerate `images.h`.
-The format must be PNG 255 colors.
+If you edit them you must run the `launcher/gen_images.py` script to regenerate `images.c`.
+Magenta (rgb(255, 0, 255) / 0xF81F) is used as the transparency colour.

 ## Changing or adding fonts
 Fonts are found in `components/retro-go/fonts`.
 There are basic instructions in `fonts.h` on how to add fonts.